Alex-ABPerson/ABParser/README.md

 ## Compiling

+**NOTE: If you are compiling to use in your projects, ensure "#include DEBUG" in commented out in the "Debugging.h" to remove logging**

 ABParser is designed to work on Windows and Linux (via Mono) - Mac OS X is not currently supported, but there are plans to add support for it.
 This means that the native component must be compiled for all of them.
 These are the extensions for each platform:

 - DLL - Windows